IdasJohansson/cityquiz/README.md

 Creating a quizgame.

 Application randoms one Country and three different city options and then the user is supposed to guess which city that belongs to the country.
-Using google-API to visualize a map.
+Using google-API to visualize a map, map is showing when you hover over the blank page.